 - Get them to complete the free Mental Toughness Questionnaire for Athletes here and go through the results with them.

 - Be there for them during the good times and the not-so-good times.
-Let them ride the ups and downs that come with elite sport with you always being available if they want someone to talk to.
+Let them ride the ups and downs that come with elite sport.

 - Try not to assume what is best for you is best for them.
-If you are telling them what to do all the time with few / no choices this should be a red flag.
+Telling them what to do all the time with few / no choices should be a red flag.

-- If you want to be a parent-coach (both their Mum / Dad and their coach) then first discuss the pros and cons with them and second clarify the dual role on paper before you jump in.
+- If you want to be a parent-coach (both their Mum / Dad and their coach) then first discuss the pros and cons with them.
+When all parties are happy clarify the dual role on paper before you jump in.

 - Read this blog post from 2018.

-- Read the below guidelines from the Western Australia Department of Sport and Recreation – Clubs guide to encouraging positive parent behaviour:
+- Download the below guidelines from the Western Australia Department of Sport and Recreation – Clubs guide to encouraging positive parent behaviour: